hds-sandbox/RDM_biodata_course/develop/09_version_control.md

 !!! warning

     In this section we will only talk briefly about what is Git and Github.
 Explaining how git works is beyond the scope of this course.
-If you want to know more, please check out our [courses](https://heads.ku.dk/course/git_github/)!
+If you want to know more, please check out our [course](https://heads.ku.dk/course/git_github/)!
+You can also check [GitHub documentation](https://docs.github.com/get-started), which cover all the basics to work with Git and GitHub.

 ### Version control using Git